MySQL backup with Percona Monitoring and Management (PMM) seems useful

 Install the Client on the MySQL server to be managed.

-Create a user that can connect to MySQL from the PMM client.
+Create a user who can connect to MySQL from the PMM client.

 Add a node using the CLI.